indrajit002/Tshirt-Inventory-and-Distribution-Management-System-/README.md

 this will a very good management system to manage all the things all together and then to give the emails and other details it will provide a upload button to upload the details by a .csv file

-Sure, I'll help you create a `README.md` file for your Inventory Management System project.
-Here's a draft based on the information you provided:

 ---